 The flexibility and control of an outside run will help balance out the continued flexibility required during a treadmill exercise.
 The American Academy of Orthopedic Surgeons suggests five minutes of warm-up practices like jumping jacks or sit-ups to securely prepare your muscles before running.

-Stretch again after you are done to help with knee adaptability.
-Pause or stop the exercise when you feel the exhaustion or pain building up in your knees.
-Listen to your body and do not go all harsh on it for faster results.
+Make sure to stretch again after you are done to help with knee adaptability.
+Pause or stop the exercise when you feel the exhaustion or knee pain building up in your knees.
+Listen to your body and do not go all harsh on it for faster results and weight loss.
 Do not start and stop suddenly while running to avoid shock injuries.
+If necessary ask for medical advice.

 Learn How the Treadmill Impacts Knees